Download a balanced scorecard example for free in Word and write yours easily without having to start from scratch.

-According to them, balanced scorecard has proven to be a powerful framework for performance management (the template you can download here shows this).
-This allows thinking in a different manner to encourage a larger group to move in the same direction and to achieve a better cultural change.
-By using the score card as a strategic navigational chart, success can be achieved in institutionalizing it and linking it to the strategy of the organization.
+Organization Thoughtware International and Visum Solutions, Inc. have defined a balanced scorecard as a framework for managing and implementing business strategy at all levels by linking initiatives, measures and objectives.
+It provides the view of overall performance of an organization.
+According to them, a balanced scorecard has proven to be a powerful framework for performance management.
+It allows thinking in a different manner to encourage a larger group to move in the same direction and to achieve a better cultural change.
+By using the scorecard as a strategic navigational chart or strategy map, success can be achieved in institutionalizing it and linking it to the strategy of the organization.

 Balanced Scorecard Approach

-- Productivity growth depends upon reducing cost or reducing supporting capital of the business.
-Note: A good balanced navigational scorecard can maintain balance between long term and short term strategies, revenue and productivity growth.
+- Productivity growth depends on reducing cost or reducing supporting capital of the business.
+A good balanced navigational scorecard can maintain balance between long-term and short-term strategies, revenue and productivity growth.

-Learning and Growth Perspective:
+Learning and Growth Perspective

 The attributes of a successful scorecard